 Isle Of Purbeck

-This one thousand-year-old royal castle was used as a royal palace and a fortress.
+Corfe Castle is a one thousand-year-old royal castle that was used as a royal palace and a fortress.
 It is on the Isle of Purbeck and it has beautiful views of the village below.
 It was built by William the Conqueror in the 11th century and demolished in the English Civil War.

 A great way to see the unique chalk formations known as Old Harry’s Rocks is the loop trail of the Jurassic Park World Heritage Site.
 The trail is around five kilometres but is an easy track with plenty to see along the way.
 There are signposts to keep you on the right track.